heuer/ftdb-dump/README.md

 category 661 (fischertip)).

-To load the associated images, create a symbolic link "ftdb-dump.json" to the file created by `ftdbdump.py`.
+To load the associated images, create a symbolic link "ftdb-dump.json" to the file created by `ftdbdump.py` or rename the created file to "ftdb-dump.json" to execute the subsequent scripts which assume this filename.

 Run `python downloadimages.py`.